 My school is not in the list, what should I do?

-Please contact the OAPT contest manager to see if your school is eligible for the contest.
+Please contact the OAPT contest director to see if your school is eligible for the contest.
 If it is, your school will be added to the list.
 In order to expedite this process, please use this link with your school's name and your e-mail address.
 You may be contacted in order to verify your school's information.